TyLindberg/glsl-vignette/README.md

 # glsl-vignette
 A GLSL function for computing vignette values from UV coordinates.
 Designed to work with [glslify](https://github.com/glslify/glslify).
+To test out how the different vignettes look, a demo can be found [here](https://tylindberg.github.io/glsl-vignette/).

 [![NPM](https://nodei.co/npm/glsl-vignette.png?mini)](https://nodei.co/npm/glsl-vignette/)